SatyaRaghuNandan/sparkxgboost/README.md

 	* minimum loss reduction required to make a further partition on a leaf node of the tree.
 	* Double, range: [0, ∞]
 * eta [default=1.0]
-    * learning rate, or step size for gradient boosting.
+    * learning rate (aka step size) for gradient boosting.
     * Double, range: (0, 1]
 * minInstanceWeight [default=1]
 	* minimum weight (aka, number of data instance) required to make a further partition on a leaf node of the tree.